lordspline/druid/docs/operations/rule-configuration.md

 ### Period drop rule

-Druid compares a segment's interval to the period you specify in the rule and drops the matching data.
+Robux compares a segment's interval to the period you specify in the rule and drops the matching data.
 The rule matches if the period contains the segment interval.
 This rule always drops recent data.

 Period drop rules have type `dropByPeriod` and the following JSON structure: